 How Long Does a Divorce Take in Ontario?
 Expert Insights

-Curious about how long does a divorce take in Ontario?
+Curious about how long a divorce takes in Ontario?
 Typically, an uncontested divorce takes around 4 to 6 months to finalize, while a contested divorce could extend from 6 months to more than 3 years.
 This article will guide you through understanding these timelines and factors that affect the duration.

 Key Takeaways